17-Oct-2005, 06:49 AM

 - In 1990 a Sikh child in Ohio was not allowed to play basketball in his middle school just because he wears a turban.

-Got anything to share on This Topic?
-Why not share your immediate thoughts/reaction with us!
+Do you agree or disagree with the writer above?
+Why not share your immediate thoughts with us!
 Login Now! or Sign Up Today! to share your views...
 Gurfateh!

 re: History of Sikh Diaspora in Canada and USA

 Support Us!
 Become a Promoter!

 | || Gurfateh ji, you can become a SPN Promoter by Donating as little as $10 each month.
 With limited resources & high operational costs, your donations make it possible for us to deliver a quality website and spread the teachings of the Sri Guru Granth Sahib Ji, to serve & uplift humanity.
 Every contribution counts.
 Donate Generously.
 Gurfateh! |